APrzysiuda/flywaymigrationconstruct/README.md

 ## NB :
 Flyway Migration Construct manages the lambda function permissions for the secret and the bucket.

-Warning : Version 0.2.0 only allows Redshift DB
+Warning : Version 0.2.0 only allows DB on Amazon Redshift